 5. “I’m not really very active on LinkedIn”

 This reason is more personal.
 Some SVPs are simply behind the curve.
 Maybe they have 63 connections and a Summary that is almost empty.
 They worry that when their reps find them, they’ll be labeled as a caveman.
 Or they believe that since they are not active, neither is anyone else.

 6. “I don’t know where to even start”

 Social Selling is taking off.
 You can really differentiate yourself from your competitors with a robust program.
 An Altimeter Group report asked about formalized social media efforts for sales.
 It said that only 11% of sales organizations have a formal social media effort.

 Everyone is calling your prospects, which is why they don’t pick up.
 Reach them socially instead.
 It’s an unclogged channel and much more effective.
-To start, register for the 7th Annual SBI Research Tour.
-Then you’ll receive the Sales SVPs Guide to Evaluating Social Selling.
+To start, download the Sales SVPs Guide to Evaluating Social Selling.
 This tool helps you think through the opportunity that lies in front of you.

 If you enjoyed this post, never miss one again by subscribing your Email Here and/or subscribing to the RSS.